AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - **I can debug anything**

-You hit a problem with a typo, then used the command-line to identify and x that problem in short order.
+You hit a problem with a typo, then used the command-line to identify and fix that problem in short order.
 I got a strong sense that when you were in "debugging mode", you took time and space to solve the problem.

 - **I can model anything**